min2ha/ukwa-site/content/target/45233/index.en.md

   "subject": "Brexit"
 }

-# Mail Online: Try as they might, legal chancers and arrogant mandarins WON'T stop Brexit

 It’s hard not to get the impression that many politicians and officials believe that the public’s choice in the June 23rd referendum to vote for Brexit was as a result of stupidity and therefore can be ignored — even though the only purpose of the referendum was to allow the public to decide whether or not the UK should remain in or leave the European Union.